 In 2006, the World Health Organization (WHO) developed the Global Age-Friendly Cities Project.
 This project brought together cities from around the world that were interested in supporting healthy aging by becoming more age-friendly.
 These cities gathered information from seniors, senior-care providers and other groups and individuals with an interest in age-friendly communities.
-This information helped to identify eight key areas of community life in which communities can become more age-friendly.
-These areas are:
+This information helped to identify eight key domains of community life in which communities can become more age-friendly.
+These domains are:

 Thirty-three cities took part in this project, including four Canadian cities: Saanich (BC), Portage la Prairie (MB), Sherbrooke (QC), and Halifax (NS).
-The document Global Age-friendly Cities: A Guide was published to share the reports of what makes a city age-friendly.
+The document Global Age-friendly Cities: A Guide (PDF Document) was published to share the reports of what makes a city age-friendly.

 In 2007, the Federal, Provincial, Territorial Age-Friendly Rural and Remote Communities Initiative used the same method as the WHO Global Age-Friendly Cities Project but focused on Canadian communities with populations under 5,000.
 In total, ten communities across eight provinces participated.
 These communities were:

 As a result of this initiative, in 2007 the Federal, Provincial and Territorial Ministers Responsible for Seniors endorsed the report Age-Friendly Rural and Remote Communities: A Guide reflecting Canadian views and circumstances.